alfiosalanitri/process-analyzer/README.md

 # process-analyzer
-Analyze the ram and cpu usage of a process in real time.
+Analyze the ram and cpu usage of a process in real time from command line in linux.

 ![preview](./preview.png)